Geolocation and time zone data

 What happens to data when you disable automatic geolocation data collection?

-When you disable automatic geolocation data collection, we’ll stop gathering location and timezone data for people you identify.
+When you disable automatic geolocation data collection, we’ll stop gathering location and time zone data for people you identify.
 You can also choose to delete existing geolocation data for people you’ve already identified.

 Delete geolocation data